ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/server/clustering/cluster-best-practice-and-configuration.markdown

 ### Clusters should have an odd number of at least 3 nodes

-We recommend setting up clusters with an **odd number of nodes equal to or greater than 3**.
+We recommend setting up clusters with an odd number of nodes equal to or greater than 3.

+**A single node cluster:**
-A _single node_ server will not have the ability to automatically failover to another node in the cluster if it goes down.
+Will not have the ability to automatically failover to another node if it goes down.
 This means that it is not highly available.

+**A two nodes cluster:**
-A _two_ nodes cluster is also not recommended, since the cluster must have a majority of nodes to operate, and in this case, if one of the nodes is down or partitioned, no raft command will be committed, although any _database_ on the surviving node will still be responsive to the user.
+Also not recommended since the cluster must have a majority of nodes to operate, and in this case, if one of the nodes is down or partitioned, no [Raft](../../glossary/raft-algorithm) command will be committed,
+although any _database_ on the surviving node will still be responsive to the user.

+**Odd number of 3 or more nodes:**
 For ACID guarantees, a majority of the nodes must agree on every [cluster-wide transaction](../../server/clustering/cluster-transactions), so having an odd number of nodes makes achieving the majority easier.